This post reviews the best non-toxic cookware to buy including the safest brands of cookware, and discusses the types of cookware to avoid and why.

 - Can cause thyroid disease.

-Today, the production of the long carbon chain chemicals like PFOS and PFOA have generally been phased out in consumer products.
+Today, the production of the long carbon chain chemicals like PFOS and PFOA have generally been phased out.
 However this has brought new PFAS chemicals to market which are referred to as “small-chain” because they have a shorter carbon-fluorine chain.
 The problem with this new class of smaller chain chemicals is that because of their small size, they are even more persistent in the environment and even more difficult to clean up.

-In other words, you want to avoid PFAS chemicals, and thus nonstick cookware as much as you can.
-One of the easiest ways to do so is to avoid any non-stick or Teflon cookware including pots, pans or bakeware (baking sheets, muffin pans, donut pans etc).
+In other words, you want to avoid PFAS chemicals, and thus nonstick cookware and bakeware as much as you can.
+One of the easiest ways to do so is to avoid any non-stick or Teflon cookware including pots, pans, air fryers, and bakeware (baking sheets, muffin pans, donut pans etc).

 Lead is very difficult to completely avoid in cookware.
 Most brands claim to be lead-free, but it’s been shown multiple times that there are low levels of lead in many cookware products.
 This is a concern because lead is harmful to our health and accumulates very easily in the body, so even small amounts of exposure accumulate overtime.